canonical/checkbox/docs/tutorial/using-checkbox/test-report.rst

     Certification Website only accepts submissions tarballs, from which it extracts the ``submission.json`` file to create a new test report in the database.

-For a detailed description of the ``submission.json`` file, see the :doc:`../../reference/submission-schema` reference.